Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 ### Multiple views for a Template

 An OA document may have multiple views, each of them rendered in a separate tabs.
-The views are defined in the configuration withing the specific templates.
+The views are defined in the configuration within the specific templates.
 In the repository, one view is declared in `src/templates/customTemplate/index.tsx` within the `templates` array variable.

 For our Certificate of Completion, we will only use a single view.
 So we will remove any additional views and rename the first view's label as "Certificate".